Pascal Lota ferry Review and Specifications

 As facilities, the Pascal Lota ship offers:

-- The ship also has a 3-deck high Show Lounge, 2-storey bar situated at the stern, Business Lounge, Casino, Reserved Seating Lounge (Economy-Class, Club-Class) fitted with comfortable Pullman seats (fully-reclining armchairs) and large TVs.
+- The ship also has a 3-deck high Show Lounge, a 2-story bar situated at the stern, Business Lounge, Casino, Reserved Seating Lounge (Economy-Class, Club-Class) fitted with comfortable Pullman seats (fully-reclining armchairs) and large TVs.

 - Kids Play Area (indoor playground with toys and video games)